Options to Avoid Car Repossession

 Make Up the Late Payments

 Just because you're late on a payment doesn't automatically mean you're in default.
 Some agreements state that you're in default if you're one day late with the payment.
-Other agreements may state that you're not in default unless you're 30 days late or more.
+Other agreements might say you're not in default unless you're 30 days late or more.
 Even if you are late, the loan might not be in default until the creditor tells you it is, usually in writing.
-(To learn more about when creditors can take your property if you default on a secured debt, see Repossession: When Can a Creditor Take Your Property?)

-If you are not yet in default according to your loan documents, you can head off a repossession by bringing the loan current.
+If you're not yet in default according to your loan documents, you can head off a repossession by bringing the loan current.
 Read your loan agreement carefully.
-When you do make up the late payments, make sure to include all applicable late fees and charges.
-If you do not, then you might be in default because you didn't make the payments in the entire, correct amount.
+When you make up the late payments, include all applicable late fees and charges.
+If you don't, you might be in default because you didn't make the payments in the entire correct amount.

 If you're habitually late with payments, you might be putting yourself at risk.
 On the one hand, if the creditor consistently accepts payments, it might have legally waived its rights to declare a default.
-On the other hand, it is never a good idea to rely upon the creditor's acceptance of future late payments because it may change its mind.
+On the other hand, relying upon the creditor's acceptance of future late payments is never a good idea because it might change its mind.

 Reinstate the Loan

-Even if you're in default, you might have the right to reinstate the loan.
-If you reinstate the loan, you can prevent a repossession or, if the car was already repossessed, get the car back.
+You might have the right to reinstate the loan even if you're in default.
+If you reinstate the loan, you can prevent a repossession or get the car back if the car was already repossessed.

-With reinstatement, you bring the loan current by making up all of the past due payments, including applicable fees and late charges, in one lump sum.
-This is also called the "right to cure the default."
+With reinstatement, you bring the loan current by making up all past-due payments, including applicable fees and late charges, in one lump sum.
+This process is also called the "right to cure the default."
 Not everyone has the right to reinstate, though.
 Some state laws provide the right to reinstate your car loan.
 Even if your state doesn't provide for this right, your loan agreement might specifically state that it allows reinstatement.

-In many instances where reinstatement is allowed, you only get one bite at the apple.
-If you default again, you may no longer have the option of reinstating the loan.
+You only get one bite at the apple in many instances where reinstatement is allowed.
+If you default again, you might no longer be able to reinstate the loan.

 Redeem the Car

 After repossession, you usually have a right of redemption.
-This means that if you pay the entire outstanding balance due on the car loan, you can get the car back.
-The redemption amount, or "payoff," often includes not just the outstanding principal and interest on the loan but also repo fees, storage costs, and perhaps even attorney fees.
+You can get the car back if you pay the outstanding balance due on the car loan.
+The redemption amount, or "payoff," often includes not just the outstanding principal and interest on the loan but also repo fees, storage costs, and perhaps even attorneys' fees.
 You don't have a lot of time to redeem the car.
 Your right of redemption ends when the car is sold.

 Cons.
-Redemption is not always realistic.
-If you could not afford to make the installment payments, then you probably can't pay the loan off either.
-Also, redemption might not be in your best interest if the payoff is more than what the car is worth.
+Redemption isn't always realistic.
+If you couldn't afford the installment payments, you probably can't pay the loan off either.
+Also, redemption might not be in your best interest if the payoff exceeds the car is worth.

 Pros.
-On the other hand, if the balance of the loan is relatively small, or if the payoff is less than what the car is worth so that you have significant equity in the car, you might be better off redeeming the car.
+On the other hand, if the loan balance is relatively small, or if the payoff is less than what the car is worth so that you have significant equity in the car, you might be better off redeeming the car.
 This is especially true if the car would have been sold for less than what you could sell it for elsewhere.

 Negotiate With the Creditor